telluslabs/gips/INSTALL.md

 . dh_venv/bin/activate
 ```

-The GIPS datahandler is installed and configured using a convience script name `install_datahandler.py`.
+The GIPS datahandler is installed and configured using a convenience script named `install_datahandler.py`.
 A typical installation would use options such as the following:

 ```
 python install_datahandler.py --gips-version '.' --driver modis merra --earthdata-user $USER --earthdata-password $PASSWORD --install-pg --create-db --enable-cron --enable-daemons